-As you can see from the list here, there are several federal and industry-specific email retention pieces of legislation in the United States.
+As you can see from the list here, there are several federal and industry-specific email retention legislative acts in the United States.
 These laws apply to emails received and shared, and include internal as well as external emails.

 |Email retention legislation||Who it is applicable to||How long emails must be kept|

 |IRS Regulations||All companies||7 Years|

 |Freedom of Information Act (FOIA)||Federal, state, and local agencies||3 Years|

 |Sarbanes Oxley Act (SOX)||All public companies||7 Years|

 |Food and Drug Administration (FDA) Regulations||Pharmaceutical firms, food manufacturers, food storage and distribution firms, manufacturers of biological products||Minimum of 5 years rising to 35 years|